OpenConext/OpenConext-devssp/README.md

 - `./dev-rebuild.sh` will rebuild the container and pull the latest base image

-Both the ./dev-start.sh and ./dev-rebuild.sh scripts will copy the simplesaml directory from the contain to ./container-files on your hosts.
+Both the `./dev-start.sh` and `./dev-rebuild.sh` scripts will copy the simplesaml directory from the container to `./container-files` on your host.
 This way you can use xdebug with the actual source files from the container by setting op a local path mapping in your IDE.

 Then go to [https://ssp.dev.openconext.local/](https://ssp.dev.openconext.local/).
 The proxy uses a self-signed certificate, so you will need to accept this certificate in your browser.